parsakhaz/moondream-discord-bot/README.md

 - Ensure you're within the API rate limits
 - Verify that image formats are supported (JPG, PNG recommended)

+### Performance Issues
+- Use `!cache_stats` to check if the cache is working effectively
+- Make sure the image optimization is working (look for "Image optimized" log messages)
+- If processing large images is still slow, you can adjust the scaling thresholds
+- Clear the cache with `!clear_cache` if you notice degraded performance
+- Check `!thread_stats` to ensure thread cleanup is working properly

 ### Thread Creation Issues
 - Ensure the bot has "Create Public Threads" and "Manage Threads" permissions
 - Some channels may have thread creation disabled by server settings